Departments of El Salvador: History

-June 12, 1824: The first Salvadoran constitution within the Federal Republic of Central America establishes a territorial division of four departments, Sonsonate, San Salvador, San Vicente, and San Miguel.
+12 June 1824: The first Salvadoran constitution within the Federal Republic of Central America establishes a territorial division of four departments, Sonsonate, San Salvador, San Vicente, and San Miguel.
 Sonsonate was formerly part of Guatemala before this point.

-1833-1834: A short lived Department of Tejutla was established from the districts of Metapán and Tejutla in San Salvador.
+1833–1834: A short lived Department of Tejutla was established from the districts of Metapán and Tejutla in San Salvador.

-January 22, 1835: The Federal District of San Salvador is separated both from San Salvador department and from the State of Salvador.
+22 January 1835: The Federal District of San Salvador is separated both from San Salvador department and from the State of Salvador.
 The remainder of San Salvador department is renamed to Cuscatlan, and Metapan district is transferred to Sonsonate department.

-May 17, 1839: Cuscatlán's Olocuitla district and San Vicente's Zacatecoluca district are combined into the new department of La Paz.
+17 May 1839: Cuscatlán's Olocuitla district and San Vicente's Zacatecoluca district are combined into the new department of La Paz.

-July 30, 1839: The Federal District of San Salvador is dissolved, and San Salvador department is reconstituted, combining the former federal district with Opico district of Cuscatlan.
+30 July 1839: The Federal District of San Salvador is dissolved, and San Salvador department is reconstituted, combining the former federal district with Opico district of Cuscatlan.

-March 15, 1847: La Paz department is abolished and reincorporated into San Vicente.
+15 March 1847: La Paz department is abolished and reincorporated into San Vicente.

-February 21, 1852: La Paz department is restored.
+21 February 1852: La Paz department is restored.

-February 8, 1855: Santa Ana department is separated from Sonsonate.
+8 February 1855: Santa Ana department is separated from Sonsonate.

-February 14, 1855: Chaltenango department is separated from Cuscatlán.
+14 February 1855: Chalatenango department is separated from Cuscatlán.

-January 26, 1865: La Libertad department is separated from San Salvador.
+26 January 1865: La Libertad department is separated from San Salvador.

-June 22, 1865: Usulután and La Union departments are separated from San Miguel.
+22 June 1865: Usulután and La Union departments are separated from San Miguel.

-February 12, 1869: Ahuachapán department is separated from Santa Ana.
+12 February 1869: Ahuachapán department is separated from Santa Ana.

-February 10, 1873: Cabañas department is created from parts of Cuscatlán and San Vicente.
+10 February 1873: Cabañas department is created from parts of Cuscatlán and San Vicente.

-July 14, 1875: Gotera department is separated from San Miguel.
-It would be renamed to Morazán department on March 14, 1887.
+14 July 1875: Gotera department is separated from San Miguel.
+It would be renamed to Morazán department on 14 March 1887.